monek-ltd/Monek.Checkout.WooCommerce/README.md

 # Monek.Checkout.WooCommerce
-### Monek WooCommerce Plugin
+### Monek Checkout (For WooCommerce) Plugin

-Enhance your online store with the Monek WooCommerce Plugin, a powerful and seamless integration for secure payment processing.
+Enhance your online store with the Monek Checkout Plugin, a powerful and seamless integration for secure payment processing.
 Accept payments effortlessly, streamline transactions, and provide a smooth checkout experience for your customers.

 Contents:
-- Manual Installation Guide
+- Installation Instructions
+- Support and Assistance
 - Known Issues
+- Repository Information
+- Developer Information

+## Installation Instructions for Monek Checkout
+There are 2 ways to install the Monek Checkout plugin for WooCommerce, either through the WordPress Plugin Directory or manually by downloading the plugin files from GitHub.
+Follow the instructions below to install the Monek Checkout plugin on your WooCommerce store.

+### Installation via WordPress Plugin Directory
+In the back office of your WordPress site, you can install the Monek Checkout plugin directly from the WordPress Plugin Directory.
+Simply browse for the Monek Checkout plugin and install it with a few clicks.
+This is the easiest way to install the plugin, but we also provide a manual installation guide below.

-## Manual Installation Guide for Monek Gateway in WooCommerce
+### Manual Installation Guide for Monek Checkout

-### Introduction
+#### Introduction
 This guide provides step-by-step instructions for manually installing the Monek Gateway plugin for WooCommerce.
 Ensure that you have the necessary permissions and backups before proceeding.

-### Prerequisites
+#### Prerequisites
 - WordPress installed and activated.
 - *Permalink structure setting not set to "plain". *(see known issue 2)
 - WooCommerce plugin installed and activated.
 - FTP client (e.g., FileZilla) or access to your web server's file manager.

-### Step 1: Download the WooCommerce Monek Gateway Plugin from GitHub
+#### Step 1: Download Monek Checkout from GitHub
-Visit the [GitHub repository](https://github.com/monek-ltd/Monek.Checkout.WooCommerce/) where the WooCommerce Monek Gateway plugin is hosted and download the [latest version](https://github.com/monek-ltd/Monek.Checkout.WooCommerce/releases/latest) of the plugin files.
+Visit the [GitHub repository](https://github.com/monek-ltd/Monek.Checkout.WooCommerce/) where the Monek Checkout plugin is hosted and download the [latest version](https://github.com/monek-ltd/Monek.Checkout.WooCommerce/releases/latest) of the plugin files.
 Github should allow you to download the repository as a ZIP archive.

-### Step 2: Extract Plugin Files
+#### Step 2: Extract Plugin Files
-After downloading the [latest version](https://github.com/monek-ltd/Monek.Checkout.WooCommerce/releases/latest) WooCommerce Monek Gateway plugin from the [GitHub repository](https://github.com/monek-ltd/Monek.Checkout.WooCommerce/), extract the contents of the ZIP file to your local machine.
-This will reveal the plugin files and folders.
-(Look for the "monekcheckout" folder)
+After downloading the [latest version](https://github.com/monek-ltd/Monek.Checkout.WooCommerce/releases/latest) Monek Checkout plugin from the [GitHub repository](https://github.com/monek-ltd/Monek.Checkout.WooCommerce/), extract the contents of the ZIP file to your local machine.

+This will reveal the plugin files and folders, Locate the version you want to install under tags and then copy the plugin files.
+(Look for the "monek-checkout" folder, there is also a copy under trunk but this is considered a development version and is not recommended to use.)

+You will need to use all the files and folders in the "monek-checkout" folder for the installation.

-### Step 3: Connect to Your WordPress Site
+#### Step 3: Connect to Your WordPress Site
 Use your preferred FTP client or your web server's file manager to connect to your WordPress site.
 If you're not familiar with connecting via FTP, refer to your hosting provider's documentation for guidance.
 You'll need your FTP credentials (hostname, username, password).

 If you're using an FTP client like FileZilla, enter the provided credentials and connect to your server.
 If you're using a web server's file manager, log in to your hosting account and locate the file manager tool.

+(It is also possible to rezip just the "monek-checkout" folder and upload it directly to the site via the plugins tab of your site, if you do this skip the remaining steps and head straight to configuration.)

-### Step 4: Navigate to the Plugins Directory
+#### Step 4: Navigate to the Plugins Directory
 Once connected to your WordPress site via FTP or file manager:

 Navigate to the wp-content/plugins/ directory on your WordPress installation.
 This is the location where WordPress stores all plugin files.

-Locate and access the plugins directory to prepare for uploading the WooCommerce Monek Gateway plugin.
+Locate and access the plugins directory to prepare for uploading the Monek Checkout plugin.

-### Step 5: Upload the WooCommerce Monek Gateway Plugin
+#### Step 5: Upload the Monek Checkout Plugin
-With the wp-content/plugins/ directory open, upload the extracted WooCommerce Monek Gateway plugin folder "monekcheckout" to this location.
+With the wp-content/plugins/ directory open, upload the extracted Monek Checkout plugin folder "monekcheckout" to this location.

 If using an FTP client like FileZilla, drag and drop the folder from your local machine to the plugins directory on the server.

-If using a web server's file manager, look for an "Upload" or "Import" option and select the WooCommerce Monek Gateway plugin folder from your local machine.
+If using a web server's file manager, look for an "Upload" or "Import" option and select the Monek Checkout plugin folder from your local machine.

-Ensure that folder "monekcheckout" are successfully uploaded to the wp-content/plugins/ directory.
+Ensure that folder "monek-checkout" is successfully uploaded to the wp-content/plugins/ directory.

-### Step 6: Activate the WooCommerce Monek Gateway Plugin
+#### Step 6: Activate the Monek checkout Plugin
 Log in to your WordPress admin dashboard.

 Navigate to "Plugins" from the left sidebar.

-In the list of plugins, find "WooCommerce Monek Gateway."
+In the list of plugins, find "Monek Checkout."

 Click the "Activate" link below the plugin name.

-### Step 7: Configure the WooCommerce Monek Gateway
+#### Step 7: Configure the Monek Checkout
 After activation, navigate to "WooCommerce" > "Settings" from the left sidebar.

 Go to the "Payments" tab.